 Alimony Might Be Handled Differently

 When younger couples divorce, they generally agree on a temporary alimony situation.
 These agreements are designed to help one spouse get back on his or her feet after the divorce.
 Usually, after a certain amount of time—or in the event of remarriage—alimony will be terminated.
 In gray divorces, however, you may end up paying spousal support for the rest of your life.
 It’s not uncommon for courts to require older, working spouses to pay alimony.
+An alimony attorney can help you navigate and understand the financial impact of a gray divorce.

 Retirement Benefits May Be Cut in Half